kubeflow/frontend/README.md

 ## :warning: **kubeflow/frontend is not maintained**

-This repository has been deprecated, and will be [archived](https://github.com/kubeflow/community/issues/479) soon (Nov 30th, 2021).
+This repository has been deprecated and [archived](https://github.com/kubeflow/community/issues/479) on Nov 30th, 2021.
 Kubeflow Pipelines was the only user of this repository, and the corresponding usage lives in  https://github.com/kubeflow/pipelines/tree/master/frontend#mlmd-components now.

 # kubeflow/frontend